IAIK/meltdown/README.md

 #### Build and Run

 Build and start `reliability`.
-If you do not have KASLR disabled, the first parameter is the offset of the direct physical map.
+If you have KASLR enabled, the first parameter is the offset of the direct physical map.
 Otherwise, the program does not require a parameter.
 ```bash
 make
 sudo taskset 0x1 ./reliability